-Title Animal Science Pr oject Code 4AAS509 Department Agriculture Prerequisites None Co-requisites None Aim anding of concepts and processes involved in animal s science research and scientific writing.
-Content problem identification methods to be use Science, (2) collect (3) write and preser Each student will be expected to (1) write and present a proposal (including problem identification, literature review, hypotheses/questions to be addressed and methods to be used) for a research project they will do on a topic in Animal Science, (2) collect and analyse data for the research, and report on progress, and (3) write and present a report on the project.
+Title Animal Science Project Code 4AAS509 Department Agriculture Prerequisites None Co-requisites None Aim This module aims to develop a student's understanding of concepts and processes involved in animal science research and scientific writing.
+Content Each student will be expected to (1) write and present a proposal (including problem identification, literature review, hypotheses/questions to be addressed and methods to be used) for a research project they will do on a topic in Animal Science, (2) collect and analyse data for the research, and report on progress, and (3) write and present a report on the project.
 Assessment Each student will be assessed on punctual completion of: A written proposal and oral presentation of the proposal (50%) A written final report and oral presentation of the final report (50%).
-DP Requirement Completion of all ta sks Attendance of 80% of med etings with supervisors
+DP Requirement Completion of all tas supervisors ks Attendance of 80% of meetings with

-Title Poultry Science Code 4AAS510 Department Agriculture Prerequisites None Co-requisites None Aim This module is designed to cover various aspects of research done on environmental and genetic factors affecting broiler and egg production Content production of broiler and la toxicity, photoperiod, Inten Various environmental (including mechanisms) and genetic factors affecting the production of broiler and layer production.
-Factors such as age, nutrition and feed toxicity, photoperiod, Intensity of light, management, temperature .and genotypes.
-Will have an understanding of rationales and research experiments designed to Assessment 40% Continuous assessme 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assignment ents
+Title Poultry Science Code 4AAS510 Department Agriculture Prerequisites None Co-requisites None Aim This module is designed to cover various aspects of research done on environmental and genetic factors affecting broiler and egg production Content factors affecting the properties affecting the properties affecting the properties factors affecting the properties affec tal (including mechanis production of broiler and , nutrition and feed toxion nagement, temperature erstanding of rationale d to understand poultry layer production. city, photoperiod, and genotypes. s and research Assessment 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all ass ignments

-Title Pasture Science II Code 4AAS511 Department Agriculture Prerequisites 4AAS506 or equivalent Co-requisites None Aim This module aims to advance a students' understanding of concepts and theories applicable to pasture management Content Value of veld as animal feed; Veld condition assessment and monitoring; Models of grazing management; Veld burning and its use in veld management; Control of bush encroachment Assessment 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assignme ents
+Title Pasture Science II Code 4AAS511 Department Agriculture Prerequisites 4AAS506 or equivalent Co-requisites None Aim This module aims to advance a students' understanding of concepts and theories applicable to pasture management Content Value of veld as animal feed; Veld condition assessment and monitoring; Models of grazing management; Veld burning and its use in veld management; Control of bush encroachment Assessment 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all ass ignments

-Title Animal Breeding II Code 4AAS512 Department Agriculture Prerequisites 4AAS504, or equivalent Co-requisites None Aim This module will familiar improvement This module will familiarize students with molecular markers used in animal improvement Content conservation and animal Fragment Polymorphisms Amplified fragment leng rs and their application to breeding.
-Types of mole (RFLPs), Random amplified gth polymorphisms (AFLPs (SNPs), mitochondrial DNA narkers in livestock. cular markers: Restriction polymorphic DNA (RAPD), s), Microsatellites, Single Assessment 40% Continuous assessme 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assignment ents
+Title Animal Breeding II Code 4AAS512 Department Agriculture Prerequisites 4AAS504, or equivalent Co-requisites None Aim This module will fam used in animal impro iliarize students with m vement olecular markers Content genetic resource consider markers: (RFLPs), Random Amplified fragment Microsatellites, Sing arkers and their applica servation and animal br Restriction Fragment amplified polymorphic t length polymorph le nucleotide polymor ntDNA).
+Current status livestock. eeding.
+Types of Polymorphisms DNA (RAPD), isms (AFLPs), phisms (SNPs), Assessment 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all ass ignments